shlomnissan/gl3x/docs/pages/reference/nodes/scene.md

 ```

 Only one scene can be attached to the application context at a time.
 Attaching a new scene using gleam::Application::SetScene replaces the current one.

-Only one scene can be attached to the application context at a time.
-Attaching a new scene using gleam::Application::SetScene replaces the current one.